entelecheia/deepnlp-2025/en/_sources/week13/index.md

-# Week 13: Ontology and AI - Modeling Reality and Operating it with AI
+# Week 13: Ontology and AI

 ## Introduction: A New "Ontological Literacy" for the AI Era